Thick and Soft Chocolate Peanut Butter Cookies

 Total Time: 20 minutes

-- 1 cup + 2 tablespoons creamy peanut butter (i.e. one heaping cup - I prefer creamy honey roasted; plain or crunchy may be used; do not use natural or homemade peanut butter - see below)
+1 cup + 2 tablespoons creamy peanut butter (i.e. one heaping cup - I prefer creamy honey roasted; plain or crunchy may be used; do not use natural or homemade peanut butter, it's too runny)

 - Add the cocoa powder (I don't bother to sift), baking soda, and beat to incorporate, 1 to 2 minutes.
 Dough may be a bit crumbly in pieces, but pieces should all stick together forming a large mound when pinched, squeezed, and pushed together.
 If your dough seems dry, adding 1 to 2 additional tablespoons of peanut butter will help it combine.